Rolikasi/digital-public-goods-map/README.md

 * `pages/_app.js` is the application entry point, which loads the required stylesheets and loads `index.js`
 * `pages/index.js` wraps most of the logic of the application:
-    - loads the data asynchronously from each of the 4 sheets of the referenced Google spreadsheet, and stores each dataset in its own React state variable, as well as combining them into a one single list.
+    - loads the data asynchronously from Google spreadsheet and https://github.com/unicef/publicgoods-candidates, and stores each dataset in its own React state variable, as well as combining them into a one single list.
-    - displays a fixed sidebar that displays on a drop down the list of countries from each workstream
+    - displays a loader and footer.
     - loads the MapComponent from `components/mapComponents.js`
-* `components/mapComponent.js` loads the Mapbox map, adds a layer for each dataset, programmatically creates a popup for each country, and programmatically build s a navbar menu to toggle the visibility of each layer
+* `components/mapComponent.js` loads the Mapbox map, adds a layer for each dataset, programmatically creates a popup for each country, searchBar menu to toggle the visibility of each layer of digitalpublic good, and creates filters for other layers of data.

 ## ✏️ Configuration

+In order to run this application, you need to:
+- open an account with [Mapbox](https://www.mapbox.com/) to obtain an *Access Token*.
+- Copy [google spreadsheet](https://docs.google.com/spreadsheets/d/1t75gYVhdUjPD1532DbPYN49FLXFhpRwEBFiS4Hbk6_Q) for this project and [set up](https://github.com/bpk68/g-sheets-api#readme) it so you can obtain sheets id.
-In order to run this application, you need to open an account with [Mapbox](https://www.mapbox.com/) to obtain an *Access Token*.
-The following [environment variable](https://nextjs.org/docs/basic-features/environment-variables) need to be set in `.env` or `.env.local`:
+The following [environment variables](https://nextjs.org/docs/basic-features/environment-variables) need to be set in `.env` or `.env.local`:
 ```
 NEXT_PUBLIC_ACCESS_TOKEN="MAPBOX_ACCESS_TOKEN"
+NEXT_PUBLIC_SHEET="SHEET_ACCESS_TOKEN"
 ```

 ## 💻 Development Environment